 Skidmore College Class of 2016

 Andrea Casarrubios came to my school to teach in the fall of 2014.
 I knew from our first phone conversation that she was highly creative, thoughtful, and empathetic.
 I have been so blessed to know her and work with her for two years.
-Together we facilitated concerts, composition projects, art projects, instrument building, and even essay writing.
+Together we facilitated concerts, composition projects, instrument building, and even essay writing.
 Her talents are many (she is of course a world class cellist).
 I highly recommend her as a teacher or coach.

 Jeff Haley, Music Teacher